A SIMPLE GUIDE TO HOME LOAN JARGON

 The total amount the borrower earns per month, not counting any taxes or expenses.
 Often used in calculations to determine whether a borrower qualifies for a particular loan.

-Insurance to protect the homeowner and the mortgage lender against physical damage to a home from fire, wind, vandalism, or other hazards.
+Insurance to protect the homeowner and the lender against physical damage to a property from fire, wind, vandalism, or other hazards.

 An insurance policy that combines liability coverage and hazard insurance.